 It can affect any age group but is most often diagnosed in children and teenagers.
 ADHD is common – one estimate suggests that it affects around 7% of young people.
 Although the causes are unknown, several environmental factors are associated with ADHD symptoms.

 In recent years, there has been a rapid development of digital media, such as social networking or streaming movies and music, all easily available on mobile devices.

 Researchers at the University of Southern California investigated whether high-frequency use of digital media is associated with the development of ADHD symptoms in teens.
-The recently reported their findings in the Journal of the American Medical Association.
+They recently reported their findings in the Journal of the American Medical Association.

 The researchers recruited 10th-grade students (15 and 16-year-olds) from ten Los Angeles schools, who had no symptoms of ADHD to take part in the study.
-The students were surveyed at the start of the study, and at six-month intervals over 24 months.
+The students were surveyed at the start of the study, and six-month intervals over 24 months.

-The researchers found a significant association between each additional digital media activity used at high frequency and the odds of subsequent symptoms of ADHD over the 24 month follow-up study period.
+The researchers found a significant association between each additional digital media activity used at high frequency and the odds of subsequent symptoms of ADHD over the 24-month follow-up study period.

 The researchers concluded that there was a statistically significant, but modest, association between higher frequency use of newer digital media and subsequent symptoms of ADHD in teens.

 Written by Julie McShane, Medical Writer